Educational Studies: A.A., A.S.

 Learning Outcomes

-• Foundation 1: Professional Standards, Students will be able to define the professional standards including ethics, related to the chosen concentration.
+• Foundation 1: Professional Standards: Students will be able to identify the professional standards including ethics, related to the chosen concentration.

-• Foundation 3: Human Development, Students will be able to interpret stages of human development appropriate to the chosen concentration.
+• Foundation 3: Human Development: Students will be able to apply stages of human development appropriate to the chosen concentration.

-• Foundation 5: Curricular Design, Instructional Strategies, and Assessment, Students will be able to analyze comprehensive curriculum design appropriate to the concentration.
+• Foundation 4: Curricular Design, Instructional Strategies, and Assessment: Students will be able to describe curriculum design appropriate to the concentration.

 CONCENTRATION GUIDELINES